Search

 Life expectancy at birth provides the average number of years a person would expect to live based on current mortality rates.

-In 2018 to 2020, the average life expectancy for men in Buckinghamshire was 81.5 years, and the average life expectancy for women was 85.1 years.
+In 2020-2022, the average life expectancy for men in Buckinghamshire was 81.0 years, and the average life expectancy for women was 84.5 years.

 These charts also contain comparative data and show life expectancy in Buckinghamshire is higher than in the South East and England as a whole.

 Life expectancy has been increasing in the last decade.
-However, the most recent year (2020) has seen a decrease due to the COVID-19 pandemic.
+However, since 2020 a gradual decrease has been seen due to the COVID-19 pandemic.

 Female life expectancy